-The Physical Therapy Department at Robert Wood Johnson University Hospital provides rehabilitation services for an array of injuries, impairments and conditions, including those caused by sports, accidents, strokes, wounds and arthritis.
+The Physical Therapy Department at Robert Wood Johnson University Hospital Somerset provides rehabilitation services for an array of injuries, impairments, and conditions such as those caused by sports, accidents, arthritis, cardiovascular disease, side effects from cancer, and neurological impairments (stroke, Multiple Sclerosis, and Parkinson’s disease).
 Our highly trained professionals remain in close consultation with the patient’s physician to provide a structured and personalized rehabilitation program.

 - Modalities such as heat, ice, ultrasound and electrical stimulation

 - LSVT- BIG/ Parkinson’s and Movement Disorder Program: a research-based exercise program which drives intense and high effort practice to re-educate the body as to the amount of effort required to produce normal movement.
 Through the use of higher amplitude/bigger movements improved balance, trunk rotation and walking speed and stepping can occur.